vimc/db2-prototypes/2022-03-14_central_import/README.md

 ## Benchmark

-See timings in timings.txt on the server
+See timings in timings.txt on the server.
+The timings are time to import the data, processing time is excluded as the new data format we will get matches the format of the processed data.

 ## Working notes